classicist/event_store/README.md

 - `vertica` expects to find an environment variable (VERTICA_HOST) to be set and will use this as the host in dev and test mode
 - `vertica` will assume its default port if one is not supplied.
 - `vertica` will try to connect in dev and test mode as 'dbadmin:password@[vertica_host]'
+- To find the ip address of vertica on your local box (running in a vm):
+  1. open Settings -> Network and select Wi-Fi
+  2. open a terminal in the VM
+  3. do /sbin/ifconfig (ifconfig is not in $PATH)
+  4. the inet address for en0 is what you want
+  Hint: if it just hangs, you have have the wrong IP

 ### Creating a client